ESG Management

 • Whistleblower systems (hotlines)

-Note: May also be used by employees of contractors
+Note: May also be used by employees of contractor companies

 • Periodic interviews with supervisors